 - NOTE 1: This schedule of expenditures of federal awards includes the federal grant activity of West River Transit Authority, Inc. dba Prairie Hills Transit and is presented on the accrual basis of accounting.
 The information in this schedule is presented in accordance with the requirements of the Uniform Guidance.
-Therefore, some amounts presented in this schedule may differ from amounts presented in, preparation of the basic financial statements. - NOTE 2: Federal reimbursements are not based upon specific expenditures, therefore, the amounts reported here represent cash received rather than federal expenditures. - NOTE 3: West River Transit Authority, Inc. dba Prairie Hills Transit did not elect to use the 10% de minimis indirect cost rate. - NOTE 4: Expenditures include payments made directly to vendors on behalf of the Organization in the amount of \$174,437. - NOTE 5: West River Transit Authority, Inc. dba Prairie Hills Transit has not passed any awards through to subrecipients. - NOTE 6: Bus and Bus Facilities Formula Program pass-through entity identifying numbers include 811323, 811324, 811354, 811386, 811427, 811495, 811497, and 811499. - NOTE 7: Formula Grants for Rural Areas pass-through entity identifying numbers include 811462, SD-2016-002, and SD-2017-003.
+Therefore, some amounts presented in this schedule may differ from amounts presented in, or used in, preparation of the basic financial statements. - NOTE 2: Federal reimbursements are not based upon specific expenditures, therefore, the amounts reported here represent cash received rather than federal expenditures. - NOTE 3: West River Transit Authority, Inc. dba Prairie Hills Transit did not elect to use the 10% de minimis indirect cost rate. - NOTE 4: West River Transit Authority, Inc. dba Prairie Hills Transit has not passed any awards through to subrecipients. - NOTE 5: Bus and Bus Facilities Formula Program pass-through entity identifying numbers include 811354, 811496, and 811498. - NOTE 6: Formula Grants for Rural Areas pass-through entity identifying numbers include 811563 and 12124836.